dndubins/ATtiny85/CustomPWM/README.md

 OCR1B = 66;  // For PB3, duty cycle=(255-OCR1B)/OCR1C.
 OCR1B can't be greater than OCR1C.
 (OCR1A=0.5*OCR1C for 50% duty cycle)
 ```

 And there you have it!
 This was two days of tinkering.
 I'm sure there are copying and pasting errors above that I will catch over time.
 If you find one, let me know!!
-Special thanks to the sketches people posted at the following links, which guided me in the right direction:
+Special thanks to the people who posted sketches at the following links, which guided me in the right direction:
 http://www.technoblogy.com/show?LE0
 https://sites.google.com/site/wayneholder/controlling-time
 https://leap.tardate.com/playground/avrhardwarepwm/attiny/